Effective Strategies for Healthier Skin

 • Multi-day fasting: Valter Longo’s work has shown that five-day fasts can permanently improve biomarkers associated with acne such as IGF-1, C Reactive Protein, LDL cholesterol, triglycerides, systolic blood pressure, and fasting blood glucose.
 According to this study, after completion of five-day prolon fast cycles, subjects in the fasting group reported an improvement in many aspects of skin health, including skin texture, smoothness, hydration, and skin tone evenness.

 • Walking is incredibly good for your skin.
 Weightlifting might be very bad for it.
 Intense cardio is risky as well.
-We recommend walking for 1-2 hours, every day.
-Although weightlifting and intense cardio offer health benefits, they are both proven to cause oxidative stress, which is associated with acne.
+We recommend walking outdoors for 1-2 hours, every day.
+Although weightlifting and intense cardio offer health benefits, they are both proven to cause oxidative stress associated with acne.
 They also spike blood sugar/cortisol levels.
 This study concluded that “Although conflicting data exist, the preponderance of available information suggests that physical exercise promotes an increase in free-radical generation.”
-Walking helps in managing blood sugar, reducing insulin levels, and encourages spending more time outdoors, offering a holistic approach to skin care.
+Walking helps manage blood sugar and reduce insulin levels and encourages spending more time outdoors, offering a holistic approach to skincare.
 According to this study, “regular walking is associated with lower levels of hemostatic and inflammatory markers independently of vigorous physical activity in healthy men and women.”
 This study provides evidence that practicing long-term regular continuous and intermittent walking may hold the potential for increasing antioxidant and decreasing lipid peroxidation, thus alleviating oxidative stress

 • Advising against weightlifting and intense cardio is the recommendation we are most hesitant about giving, and we don’t feel that strongly about it.
 However, there is a surprising amount of anecdotal feedback that weightlifting causes acne (see below).
-The studies cited above are borderline conclusive that weightlifting and intense cardio increase oxidative stress, while walking reduces it.
-Therefore we recommend 60-120 minutes of outdoor walking per day, including at least 10 minutes after every meal, with limited resistance training and intense cardio until your skin is perfect.
+The studies cited above are conclusive that weightlifting and intense cardio increase oxidative stress, while walking reduces it.
+Based on these findings, we believe that replacing high-intensity exercise and weightlifting sessions with outdoor walking may lead to more favorable skin outcomes for individuals struggling with acne or rosacea.

-• Take lukewarm showers Hot showers are inflammatory, irritating, and cause your body to release histamines.
-They turn skin red and trigger rosacea.
+• Take lukewarm showers.
+Hot showers are inflammatory, irritating, dehydrating and cause histamine release.

 • Air filter: Buy a high-quality air filter.
 Particulates in the air are proven causes of inflammation.
 Use an air quality monitor to ensure that particulate counts in your home stay close to zero.
 This study concluded that air pollution is simultaneously associated with inflammation, oxidative stress, blood coagulation, and autonomic dysfunction in healthy young humans.